 What loans can I get approved for?

-Employment stability, salary, and work hours are the things that lenders are considering before working with you to get a car loan.
-Since casual workers are employed under more “unstable” employment terms, lenders are also more likely to turn down their car loans.
-Luckily, casual workers can get approved for a personal loan.
+Employment stability, salary, and work hours are the things that lenders are considering before granting you a car loan.
+Since casual workers are employed under more “unstable” employment terms, lenders are also more likely to turn down their car loan applications.
+Luckily, casual workers can get approved for a personal loan instead.

 What is a loan guarantor?

 A borrower is advised to be accompanied by a loan guarantor whenever a lender is uncomfortable with the repayment capacity of the borrower, like in the case of casual employment.